OranWeb/TornHub/src/content/news/daily-forums-news-13.md

 >Wait... you talking toothpaste? cuz yes
 Oh, was it at the start

-MightyGoober also had this to add about the Lisa Guerrero
+MightyGoober also had this to add about Lisa Guerrero
 > I have noticed that some players just think "get all the tickets, and you win"
 Like bro it's not like that lol